scala-js/scala-js/CODINGSTYLE.md

 Side-effect-free methods without formal parameters should be declared without `()`, unless either a) it overrides a method defined with `()` (such as `toString()`) or b) it implements a Java method in the Java libraries.

 The signature of a method is technically a single line, and hence, if it has to be broken due to line length reasons, subsequent lines should be indented 4 spaces.
-As a reminder, the line can be broken right after a `,` or a `(` (and not, for example, after `implicit` or `:`).
-You should avoid breaking the line between the last parameter and the result type; going over the 80 characters limit is preferred in that case.

 ### `for` comprehensions